amij-dr/gdg_pandas_workshop/README.md

-# GDG-PUP Basic to Intermediate Pandas Workshop
+# Basic to Intermediate Pandas Workshop
 This repository contains the materials and datasets for the Basic to Intermediate Pandas Workshop of Google Developers Group - PUP.